brian14708/wh-briefings/presidential-actions/2021-05/2021-05-18-a-proclamation-on-national-hepatitis-testing-day-2021.md

 modified_time: 2021-05-18 17:16:52-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/18/a-proclamation-on-national-hepatitis-testing-day-2021/
 published_time: 2021-05-18 17:16:51-04:00
-title: A Proclamation on National Hepatitis Testing Day, 2021
+title: "A Proclamation on National Hepatitis Testing Day,\_2021"
 ---

 Our efforts to combat the COVID-19 pandemic over the past year have